 5. Then, contact Student Financial Aid at (269) 387-6752 so we may evaluate the situation.

-- Not all charges are eligible for reimbursement from work-study.
+- Not all charges are eligible for reimbursement from Federal Work-study.
 If reimbursement is deemed appropriate, it will appear in “GLOW” by the end of the financial aid year.

-- Unused awards will automatically carry forward to the next term if the term receiving the carry forward is within the same financial aid year (summer II, fall, spring, summer I) and the term receiving the carry forward also includes a work-study award.
+- Unused awards will automatically carry forward to the next semester/session if the semester/session receiving the carry forward is within the same financial aid year (summer II, fall, spring, summer I) and the semester/session receiving the carry forward also includes a work-study award.

 Additional Program Requirements